CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 ```

 We can also show that all of our logical operations preserve the
 relation of equality, as expected.
+These can be proven purely by
+splitting into all the possible cases.

 ```
 not-equals : (a b : Bool)